-In 2016 I’ll be teaching a new third-year unit, From the Fall of Rome to the Millennium: the world of the early Middle Ages, in first semester.
-In second semester I’ll be teaching a new honours unit on Histories of Place and Space.
+In 2016 I taught a new third-year unit, From the Fall of Rome to the Millennium: the world of the early Middle Ages.
+In 2017 I’ll be teaching a history capstone unit, Remembering the Past (ATS 3080).

-I’m supervising and co-supervising a wonderful bunch of honours, MA and PhD students, working on topics including gender and ambition in 15th-century England; gender and punishment in late medieval London; heresy and inquisition in thirteenth-century Languedoc; Hildegard of Bingen’s medical treatises; Scandinavian pilgrimage to Rome and the Holy Land in the high Middle Ages; constructions of authority in early medieval Britain and Ireland; heresy and witchcraft in 16th-century England.
+I’m supervising and co-supervising a wonderful bunch of honours, MA and PhD students, working on topics including gender and ambition in 15th-century England; gender and punishment in late medieval London; heresy and inquisition in thirteenth-century Languedoc; Hildegard of Bingen’s medical treatises; constructions of authority in early medieval Britain and Ireland; political prophecy in 16th-century England; and violence in the Albigensian crusade.
 I’m very happy to talk to students interested in pursuing honours and postgraduate study in medieval history.

 In 2016 I am Head of the School of Philosophical, Historical and International Studies.